SJS 50 2022

 The 2022 SJS 50 will be held on June 25th.

-270 runners are on the runners list and the waitlist stands at 58.
+270 runners are on the runners list and the waitlist stands at 25.
 Registration is currently closed.
-If the wait list drops to 20 before the race, registration will open again.

 A low snow winter and an early spring should give us safe, but still chilly, stream crossings first thing in the morning, and snow fields should not be a problem above timberline.
-We are anxious to get back to a more normal race weekend with checkin on Friday in the Armory building again and the usual breakfast, awards ceremony and raffle on Sunday in the park.
+Runner check in on Friday will now be held in the Town Park at the Pavilion just north of the Library.

 Another successful SJS50

 After two years of cancelled races, the 25th running of the San Juan Solstice 50 Mile Benefit Run went well this year.
 The weather was cooler and wetter than had been expected a few short weeks earlier, but the runners seemed to love it.
 In spite of our cancelled Sunday festivities, a good, though challenging and occasionally painful time was had by all.